Why We Wrote This Guide

-If a digital platform wants to obtain a license for the underlying composition to a recording that is to be distributed on its platform, Section 115 of the Copyright Act allows the user of the music—in this case, the streaming service—to license the composition by sending the owner of the composition, the music publisher, a Notice of Intention to obtain a compulsory license.
-This notice serves as a legal way for a music user to obtain a compulsory license for distribution of the song on its platform.
-If the proper guidelines are followed by the music user, the music publisher cannot refuse the use of their song, with a few notable exceptions.
-Since NOIs are a common practice among digital music services, and many authorize Music Reports Inc. to administer these notices and handle the royalties in the United States, it is imperative that their database, Songdex, is as up-to-date and accurate as possible.
+Formerly, Music Reports offered services to assist in the processing of NOIs for compulsory licenses.
+However, this is no longer the case for digital phonorecord deliveries.
+If a digital platform wants to obtain a license for the underlying composition to a recording that is to be distributed on its platform, Section 115 of the Copyright Act allows the user of the music—in this case, the streaming service—to distribute the composition by purchasing a blanket mechanical license from the Mechanical Licensing Collective.
+Before the formation of the MLC, compulsory licensing for digital use was authorized through filing a notice of intention (NOI) with the U.S. copyright office.
+This notice served as a legal way for a music user to obtain a compulsory license for distribution of the song on its platform.
+However, following the formation of the MLC, NOIs only apply to non-digital phonorecord deliveries (e.g., for CDs, vinyl records, tapes, and other physical media).
+If the proper guidelines are followed by the music user, the music publisher cannot refuse the use of their song, with a few notable exceptions, these exceptions include:

 Dramatic Musical Works: The song cannot be intended for an opera, musical, or any other stage production.
 This type of use is known as Grand Rights.

 Non-Phonorecord: The composition must be an audio-only recording in order to apply to a compulsory license.
 In 1995, the Copyright Act was revised to make it clear that compulsory mechanical licenses apply to DPDs too, or digital phonorecord delivery (such as a song download from iTunes).